-- Central storage: The user's private key is stored on Nets DanID's server - Local storage: The user stores his or her own private key, either on dedicated hardware or in a file on the user's computer.
+- Central storage: The user's private key is stored on Nets DanID's server.
+The solution is normally referred to as NemID with code card. - Local storage: The user stores his or her own private key, either on dedicated USB hardware or in a file on the user's computer.
+The solutions are normally referred to as NemID Employee Certificate with code file and NemID with hardware.